7 Reasons Why

 6. Loss Of Libido

-It appears that a lack of sleep may lead to a lack of sex drive which isn't exactly physical dangerous but it can place a huge danger on relationships.
+It appears that a lack of sleep may lead to a lack of sex drive which isn't exactly physically dangerous but it can place a huge danger on relationships.

-Males suffering from low testosterone can also see diminished muscle growth, increased fat storage, mood changes, and depression
+Males suffering from low testosterone can also see diminished muscle growth, increased fat storage, mood changes, and depression.

 7. Lack Of Sleep Might Be Making You Fatter

 Cortisol is the body's fight or flight activating hormone meant to enable catabolic muscle degradation for instant energy.
+(9)